jhancock532/Three-JS-Music-Visualiser/README.md

   return average / MAX_SOUND_VALUE;
 }
 ```
-At this stage we have implemented all the basics of our Three JS scene.
-View the current project in action [here](https://codepen.io/jhancock532/full/qKNWxV) and the final code [here](https://codepen.io/jhancock532/pen/qKNWxV).
-Download (Legally) a copy of your favourite royalty free tune, and try it out with your music visualiser.
+__Part Two Complete!__ At this stage we have implemented all the basics of our Three JS scene.
+View the current project in action [here](https://codepen.io/jhancock532/full/qKNWxV) and check your code against my current code [here](https://codepen.io/jhancock532/pen/qKNWxV).